 The Optimized Parse Tree, now transformed from a simple statement tree to a complete operation tree, is then passed to the Steps Generator for further processing.

 This optimized version of the parse tree is referred to as the White Tree, or Operation Tree, for the request.
-As the ResTree is transformed into the Operation Tree, it is sometimes referred to as a Pink Tree because at that intermediate point it is a mix of red and white, hence pink.
+As the ResTree is transformed into the Operation Tree, it is sometimes referred to as a Pink Tree because at that intermediate point it is a mix of red and white.

-See Query Rewrite and Optimization, Teradata Workload Analyzer User Guide, and the documentation for the EXPLAIN modifier in SQL Data Manipulation Language and Teradata Visual Explain User Guide for further information.
+See Query Rewrite, Statistics, and Optimization and the documentation for the EXPLAIN modifier in Teradata Vantage™ - SQL Data Manipulation Language, B035-1146 for further information.